kaue/next-atlasboard/README.md

 #### Widgets

-Widgets run in the client side.
-Go ahead and create one:
+Widgets run in the client-side.
+To create one:

 ```
 atlasboard generate widget mywidget
 ```

-which will create a widget from [this template](https://bitbucket.org/atlassian/atlasboard/raw/master/samples/widget?at=master).
+This will generate a widget using [this template](https://bitbucket.org/atlassian/atlasboard/raw/master/samples/widget?at=master).

 These are the files created for you in your default package: